 Saskatchewan employs a mandatory vehicle registration and insurance program.
-Your license plate provides you with a $700.00 deductible and up to $200,000.00 of liability insurance.
+Your licence plate provides you with a $700.00 deductible and up to $200,000.00 of liability insurance.

 First Time Registration